Skip to main content

 What is Similar clauses?

-Similar Clauses helps you instantly find relevant clauses while drafting or reviewing documents in Word.
-Instead of searching manually through folders, you receive suggestions directly in your document.
+Similar Clauses helps you quickly find relevant clauses while drafting or reviewing documents in Word.

 The feature works in two modes: